The economy under the PTI

 Overall, the negatives do outweigh the positives as far as managing the economy is concerned.
 It’s a long debate, with some leading facets pointed out in the lines above.
 Suffice to state that the PTI, and Pakistan, have still got a long way to go.

-The writer is an economist, working as a research fello at PIDE.
+The writer is an economist, working as a research fellow at PIDE.

 Email: [email protected] com